 How do we deal with fear?
 Although not always a simple answer, some steps include:

 Follow these steps with each fear that you may have.
 Make sure that you have conquered one before moving to another.
 Progress may not come overnight.
 Each person is different.
 Do not hesitate to seek professional help if your fear is deeply rooted and/or a result of trauma.
 Know that you are predestined to win in life, not lose to fear.
 Refuse to give up or give in.
 Make the choice to tackle your fears today!

 Shonda R. Murphy is a Life Coach at Divine Direction Life Coaching and a Financial Planner for Primerica, Inc. As an advocate of financial literacy, she thrives on helping individuals through life transitions as they get back on track, especially in the area of their finances.

 It always seems like there's supposed to be this one magical day where everything goes from being ho-hum to some new level of greatness.
 People ask me all the time whether some specific event changed everything for me.
 I understand why.
 That's how movies and books and comics all make it seem.
-You're bitten by a radioactive spider or your parents are murdered in front of you or you get exposed to gamma radiation and pow, life gets quite different.
+You're bitten by a radioactive spider, or your parents are murdered in front of you, or you get exposed to gamma radiation and pow, life gets quite different.
 But that's never how it goes.

 WHERE DOES IT ALL BEGIN?

 It begins with a choice.
 Everything we do begins with a choice, but this choice is married to a commitment.
 We commit to something more for ourselves, something bigger.
 This can happen in any part of your life.
-You say no to dessert and feel the power of self discipline.
+You say no to dessert and feel the power of self-discipline.
 You decide to push for 225 on the bench press and work at it week after week until you hit 305 instead.
 Or it happens at work.
-You have to make an extra $2000 and you push hard and hit $5000.
+You have to make an extra $2000, and you push hard and hit $5000.

 What comes next is a series of realizations that go something like this:

 And once that bunch of thoughts erupt behind your eyes, everything changes.
 That's where it all begins.
 Sometimes, it takes a few dozen times.
 Sometimes, it takes a hundred times.
 Who knows?

-(Tweet That), that understanding of how to apply a lesson learned in more than one place, and the power to persist, even after you fall down a few times.
+(Tweet That), That understanding of how to apply a lesson learned in more than one place, and the power to persist, even after you fall down a few times.
 That's what I see and that's how I help others make their win happen.

 Chris Brogan is CEO of Owner Media Group, a media and education company dedicated to equipping people to own the game they most want to win.

 It is that time of the day again.
-That time where we muster all of the strength we have to get out of bed, plant our two feet firmly on the ground, take a deep breath, and start believing again.
-We did it yesterday and if we are extremely lucky we'll get to do it again tomorrow.
+That time where we muster all the strength we have to get out of bed, plant our two feet firmly on the ground, take a deep breath, and start believing again.
+We did it yesterday and if we are extremely lucky, we'll get to do it again tomorrow.
 We will have that chance to believe and act on our belief.
 Our belief that we were meant to do something significant with our lives.
-The belief that there is more to our existence other than staring at little small computer screens all day long.
+The belief that there is more to our existence other than staring at little, small computer screens all day long.
 And the belief that we have the ability to make somebody else's life better as a result of us being alive.
 Sometimes it feels like progress comes too slow, and that other people are just dying to block us at every opp.
 But yet we still get up every day and put those two feet on the ground.
 That is faith.
 That is believing.
 That plus massive action every day is what will make us successful.

 I don't know that I am a thought leader.
 But I was called one about eight months ago.
 It is not something I was working on - it just kind of happened.
 It is not something I am going to brag about in books or put behind my name in every conference presentation.
 I think that the "status: kind of just developed over time.
 But my insight may help you to see how to get your thoughts noticed.

 We are both members of the National Speakers Association and were both at the same annual conference.
 (Sidebar: You should look at joining the NSA.
 There is no better place to network with successful speakers).
 He said something to me that I'll never forget:

-Patrick - I love the stuff you post online.
-You are such a contrarian.
+“Patrick - I love the stuff you post online.
+You are such a contrarian.”

 "Wow" I thought.
 Corey is a pretty popular guy in his field so to get a compliment from him felt pretty good.
 Plus, we were a bunch of professional speakers out having drinks and the truth usually comes out when we've had a few.
 Fast forward to eight months ago.
 I was approached by one of the editors of Speaker Magazine (the official magazine of the National Speakers Association) who wanted me to write a featured article for one of the sections.
 Part of the email that encouraged me to write said: “A fellow NSA member, and friend of yours, recommended you as a thought leader on social media and marketing, if that helps sway your opinion one way or another.”

 I've got an ego just like everybody else - of course this is going to sway me.
 That phrase had never been used on me before and it felt great.
 Since that initial email the phrase has been used several more times about me - publicly and privately.
 I run a private Facebook group that helps speakers market themselves better in the world.
 I've received constant praise for my work in that group.
 I didn't think I was doing anything special; I'm just helping out a bunch of speakers in a quiet, spam-free environment.
 And that brings to me how I think YOU can become a thought leader also.

 Here are the behaviors that I believe caused someone to call me a "thought leader" status:

 Having a Voice - This is the most important step.
 Too many people in this world "talk about talking".
 And few ... very few ... actually stand up and voice their opinion on a topic.
 Most people would rather keep their heads down and blend in.
 Life is safe when you just keep ducking and keep your mouth shut.
-However if you want to be recognized for your opinion or your accomplishments, you cannot be shy with your voice.
-When your become a blogger, a speaker, a teacher or a television personality you are going to have to get past your shyness and get on a platform.
+However, if you want to be recognized for your opinion or your accomplishments, you cannot be shy with your voice.
+When your become a blogger, a speaker, a teacher, or a television personality you are going to have to get past your shyness and get on a platform.

 Being a contrarian - If you ever hear something in a conversation that sounds stupid or read something on the internet and think "well that just sounds stupid" THEN SAY SO (even if it comes from me).
 Be tactful about it but jump on it if it just does not seem right and share your opinion about it.
 There will be at least one person who will agree with you.
 But they don't have the courage to say it.
 So, when you do voice your contrarian opinion you are likely speaking for several people.
 (This is the reason that it has always annoyed me that Facebook only gives you a LIKE button and not a DISLIKE button.)Don't be afraid to call experts out - This is kind of like being a contrarian, but with the addition of addressing specific people that you do not agree with.
 When several popular experts tend to have the same opinion about a topic, it is time for someone to look at the other side.
 And if you don't agree with what an expert says, feel free to call them out on their opinion via video, blogging or social media (or even in person if you get the chance).
 We tend to believe anybody that stands on stage and speaks.
 There is a dangerous trend in the world of speakers/experts.
 They tend to repeat each other.
 I'll take social media as an example.
-All you have to do is go to about two social media conferences and you will like hear everything you'd hear at a future conference.
+All you have to do is go to about two social media conferences and you would likely hear everything you'd hear at a future conference.
 Experts (of which I like to think I am one) tend to parrot each other.
 They/We will go to conference, see someone say something that appears insightful, and then repeat it to our tribe.
 This can be dangerous if the original source of the information didn't have their facts straight.

 I'd like to wrap this up with a great quote I heard recently.

-You don't have to be best in the world.
-You just have to be the best in THEIR (i.e. Your audience) world.
+“You don't have to be best in the world.
+You just have to be the best in THEIR (i.e. Your audience) world.”

 Being a thought leader means being the best you can be for YOUR tribe.
 If you follow my guidelines above will be on the right path.
 Have you ever been called a thought leader?

 We will gladly give our time, attention and money to a person who knows what they are talking about.
 Or at least thinks they know they are talking about.
-But self-confidence does not come naturally to a lot people.
+But self-confidence does not come naturally to a lot of people.
 I think our upbringing drastically affects whether we leave the nest with a ton of self-confidence or very little.

 Self-confidence is the ability to believe and display the attitude that you know what you are doing.
-It is a virtue desired by employers, mates and friends.
+It is a virtue desired by employers, mates, and friends.
 The world is a beautiful balance of people who have varying levels of self-confidence.
 The people on one end of the scale are fearful that they are not good enough or don't know enough to open up and share their wisdom.
 The people on the extreme other end of the scale of self-confidence are brash, arrogant, and generally unpleasant to be around.
 If you can find a way to be confident but be just below the extreme, the world will love you and eat you up.
 They will applaud you and live vicariously through you.
 And as a bonus - they will pay good money to be around you and learn from you.

 Here are the mindsets that you should remember when you are not quite sure of what you are getting ready to tackle - or even if you should be doing it:

 When you see people that appear "self-confident" and wish you were more like them, remember this: They may have the same fears and insecurities that you do.
-Fifteen minutes before you saw them they may have been sitting in their car doing self-talk to get up the courage to do what you are seeing them do now.
+Fifteen minutes before you saw them, they may have been sitting in their car doing self-talk to get up the courage to do what you are seeing them do now.
 Some of the people that appear confident in public are terribly insecure in private.
 They are just really good actors, and their desire for accomplishment is greater than their fear of failure.

 Click here to visit our Facebook page and leave a comment.
 Or scroll down and subscribe to the email list to get more tips on this topic.